rmohnani/cs1260-final-benchmarks/README.md

 git clone https://github.com/BrownCS1260/final-benchmarks.git benchmarks
 ```

-2. In the new benchmarks directory, make a `config.json` file.
+2. In the new benchmarks directory, edit the `config.json` file.
 This file should
    be a JSON-formatted dictionary where the keys are configurations and the
    values are lists of pass names.
 For example, it might look like: